COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

-6. Loops for the Child categories (Table 1) and Combination categories (Table 2) should only include those values relevant to the particular values of the key data names valid for the data block in which they appear.
+6. Loops for the Child categories (Table 1) and Combination categories (Table 2) should only include those values relevant to the particular values of the key data names for the data block in which they appear.
 For example, only the measured points for the diffractogram identified by `_pd_diffractogram.id` should appear in the same data block.